NanoComp/meep/doc/docs/FAQ.md

 ### When outputting the dielectric function to a file, I don't see any dispersive materials

 Only the real, frequency-independent part of ε/μ is written out to an HDF5 file.
 As an example, any of the dispersive materials in the [materials library](Materials/#materials-library) which have a broadband, complex, refractive index will appear as ε=1 in the output file.
-Thus, in order to visually verify the material geometry, etc., you may have to adjust the `epsilon` value.
+Thus, in order to verify the material geometry with visualization tools, etc., you may have to adjust the `epsilon` value.

 ### Does Meep support a non-uniform grid?